dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-edmx.md

 ms.prod: entity-framework-core
 uid: efcore-and-ef6/porting/port-edmx
 ---
-# Porting an EDMX-Based Model (Model First & Database First)
+# Porting an EDMX-Based Model

 EF Core does not support the EDMX file format for models.
 The best option to port these models, is to generate a new code-based model from the database for your application.